angelineov/Data-science-project/README.md

 As the result, from 400 business and technology articles from 5 conferences the team gained impactful knowledge about current situation in the market.
 The knowledge, in turn, is visualized in various graphs, plots, and interactive barcharts.

 ### To fully examine the project, please visit the [Final report](https://docs.google.com/document/d/1ZlW0jN_-YeFXaHFqtsxEePpSCyPvxBmePFNQE8Lc78A/edit?usp=sharing), that includes overall process, code highlights and results visualizations.
 Due to the time boundaries, the Heroku version of the website is incomplete, however, the final website code is available in the [Local App](https://github.com/angelineov/Data-science-project/blob/master/Website/final_local_app_with_all_plots.py), the missing results and visualization are also available below and in the Final report.
-Website is available from this [link](https://market-highlights.herokuapp.com/).

 ### Results
 #### Companies Representation interactive scatterplot